lanmarc77/playaway/README.md

 Time difference: 03B-07D = 66minutes
 Time difference: 07D-0BE = 65minutes

 We can see that the ELA calculated times do not match 100%.
 It is unclear why the numbers do not match better.
 I tested different files which are smaller/shorter so that the progress meter also changes faster and it worked good enough.
 Also a 1pixel difference because of a slightly off value is hardly noticeable once the audio book is longer than one hour.

-**Last part:** `COP5521~ 2007 FonoLibro Inc.00000019^ 2006 J.J.
-Bentez,222006 Editorial Planeta0000`
+If this flag is left out the progress meter display the length of the currently played chapter and not based from the length of the whole audio book.

+##### Details to AF*
+If this flag is present the Playaway does not only show the chapter it plays and the amount of chapters (on the graphics model) but can also display subchapters.
+The graphics model shows e.g. 2-1 56 (chapter 2, subchapter 1 of 56 in total, [example](pics/playaway_differentDisplay.jpg)).
+For this mode the files need to be named with 6 digits format (see above) AND the PATWEAKS.DAT needs to contain the AF* flag.

+##### Details to COP
 It is unclear what exactly COP5521 means (COP=COPyright?).
 But the following string is shown when the Playaway starts playing the first chapter of an audio book for a few seconds until the play time is displayed.
 It has an internal structure which seems to determine the position on the display and the time it is displayed.
-Setting it to COP0000 followed by a windows line break does not display anything.
+Setting it to COP0000 or leaving it out does not display anything.

-**Update 15.10.2023:**
-My first segment model taught me that there are more display modes for the chapters and the progress bar of the graphics model.
-New subchapter display mode (AF* tag discovered):
-In this mode the Playaway shows not only the chapter it plays and the amount of chapters (on the graphics model) but can also display subchapters.
-The graphics model shows e.g. 2-1 56 (chapter 2, subchapter 1 of 56 in total, [example](pics/playaway_differentDisplay.jpg)).
-For this mode the files need to be named (see above) AND the PATWEAKS.DAT needs to contain the AF* tag e.g.: AWBVOL082002SLD090080PUP003 **AF*** NMD014

-New progress bar time display mode (only for the graphics model):
-The segment model was missing everything after the NMD014 tag.
-I figured out if this information is present the segment model simply does not care and plays the files as usual.
-The graphics model on the other hand then does not display the length of the progress bar based from the complete audio book but from the currently playing chapter.
-On every chapter change it resets back and starts again.
-By leaving out the ELA tag one can choose on the graphics model how the progress bar should look.

 # Key combos